Spectrum of invariant measures via generic points: Acknowledgements

 \section{Acknowledgements}

 All authors contributed to the paper equally.
-Research of SB was supported by National Science Centre (NCN) Sonata Bis grant no. 2019/34/E/ST1/00237; research of DK was supported by NCN Opus grant no. 2022/47/B/ST1/02866; MEC was supported by NCN Polonez Bis grant no. 2021/43/P/ST1/02885 and NCN Polonez Bis grant No. 2022/47/P/ST1/00854; PO was supported by NCN Opus grant no. 2019/35/B/ST1/02239.
+Research by SB was supported by the National Science Centre (NCN) Sonata Bis grant no. 2019/34/E/ST1/00237; research by DK was supported by the NCN Opus grant no. 2022/47/B/ST1/02866; MEC was supported by the NCN Polonez Bis grant no. 2021/43/P/ST1/02885 and NCN Polonez Bis 3 grant No. 2022/47/P/ST1/00854 (H2020 MSCA GA No. 945339); PO was supported by the NCN Opus grant no. 2019/35/B/ST1/02239.
 The financial support provided by the aforementioned institutions is gratefully acknowledged.
-We would like to thank Mariusz Lemańczyk for many insightful comments that helped us to improve this paper.
+We would like to thank Mariusz Lemańczyk for many insightful comments that helped us improve this paper.